curve-technology/front-end-developer-test/README.md

 2. The posters should be clickable and take the user to a new page displaying the movie title/image/year of release
 3. The app should allow a user to search & filter the results by title

+## Bonus points for:

+1. Storing data in a redux store
+2. Writing unit tests

 ### API Details:

 URL: <http://www.omdbapi.com/?type=movie&s=toy+story>